xwmx/nb/README.md

   --local                  Exit with 0 if current within a local notebook,
                            otherwise exit with 1.
   -f, --force              Skip the confirmation prompt.
-  --names                  Only print the notebook name.
+  --name, --names          Print the notebook name.
-  --path                   Print the path of the notebook.
-  --paths                  Print the path of each notebook.
+  --path, --paths          Print the notebook path.
   --selected               Exit with 0 if the current notebook differs from
                            the current global notebook, otherwise exit with 1.
   --unarchived             Only list unarchived notebooks.